-Here’s a few of the most common complaints:
+Here are a few of the most common Survey Squad complaints:

-I strongly beleive when it comes to making money online that you should be paid well for your work and you should receive payment in a timely fashion.
+I believe when it comes to making money online you should be paid well for your work and receive payment in a timely fashion.
 It seems Survey Squad does neither…

-Not only do they pay you $1-3 per hour, they also make you pay a minimum of 6 weeks for payment.
-There are reports from members who have had to wait 16 weeks for the mailed cheque.
+Not only do they pay you $1-3 per hour but they also make you pay a minimum of 6 weeks for payment.
+There are reports from members who have had to wait 16 weeks for a cheque in the mail!

 Many Survey Squad members complain about not being able to actually qualify for a single survey despite responding to every email invite for over a year.

-So Survey Squad, if you're reading this, do us all a favour and filter the survey invites your members get emailed out so you're not wasting everyone's time and causing a lot of frustration.
+So Survey Squad, if you're reading this, do us all a favour and filter the survey invites you email out so you're not wasting everyone's time and causing a lot of frustration.

-I think there are pretty big issues here they should be looking into to make it more profitable for their members like not paying members less than minimum wage and not disqualifying users from surveys 20 minutes in.
+Survey Squad is not a scam but Survey Squad should be looking into to make it more profitable for their members, like not paying members less than minimum wage or disqualifying users from surveys 20 minutes in.

-Survey Squad do have positive reviews from members who are happy with the site and though it takes forever to get payment, they do eventually pay out so in that sense, they are legit.
+Survey Squad do have plenty of positive reviews from members who are happy with the site and though it takes forever to get payment, they do eventually payout so, in that sense, they are legit.

 But is Survey Squad a worthwhile money maker for you?

-When you look at all the so-called paid survey sites out there, you're very rarely going to make you more than $10 a month, which is why in 2014 I quit taking surveys altogether and learned how to create my own internet business instead.
+When you look at all the survey sites out there you're very rarely going to make more than $10 a month, which is why I quit taking surveys altogether and learned how to create an internet business instead.

-Yes, you’re going to need to invest the time and effort to make your business grow initially, but the amount has the potential to overtake your full-time income for years to come.
+You're going to need to invest the time and effort to make your business grow but the amount you can earn has the potential to replace your full-time income.